 A BIG DATE FOR THE PERPETUAL CALENDAR In 1884, IWC secured the rights to the Pallweber system, developed by Joseph Pallweber, a Salzburg watchmaker, and started producing the first "digital" watches in IWC's history.
-These do not show the time on an analogue display with hands, but with numerals in separate windows.
+These did not show the time on an analogue display with hands, but with numerals in separate windows.
 Only the seconds continued to be indicated by a hand.
-In 2009, 125 years later, IWC presented a new departure in the world of watchmaking: the Da Vinci Perpetual Calendar Digital Date-Month with digital displays for both the date and, for the first time, even the month in large numerals.
-The power required to switch both month and date discs at the end of the month is accumulated over the course of the entire month in a quick-action switch specially developed for this purpose.
+In 2009, 125 years later, IWC presented a new departure in the world of watchmaking: the Da Vinci Perpetual Calendar Digital Date-Month with digital displays for both the date and, for the first time, even the month with large numerals.
+The power required to switch both month and date discs at the end of the month is accumulated in the spring over the course of the entire month in a quick-action switch specially developed for this purpose.
 At the end of the month, the energy is released and ensures that the displays are advanced, even if the digital leap year also needs to be switched at the same time.
 The chronograph can run continuously without having any noticeable effect on the watch's rate and, thanks to the flyback function, can be reset to zero without first having to be stopped.
-The IWC-manufactured 89800 calibre consists of 474 individual parts and builds up a power reserve of 68 hours.
+The IWCmanufactured 89800 calibre consists of 474 individual parts and builds up a power reserve of 68 hours.
 The movement is a miniature powerhouse, in every sense of the term, and a massive watchmaking achievement.
-Top: For the first time ever in a watch from IWC, not only the date, but also the month is displayed "digitally" in large numerals DA VINCI PERPETUAL CALENDAR DIGITAL DATE-MONTH REFERENCE 3761
+Top: For the first time ever in a watch from IWC, not only the date, but also the month is displayed digitally in large numerals DA VINCI PERPETUAL CALENDAR DIGITAL DATE-MONTH Reference 3761

 A TRIBUTE TO AN EXTRAORDINARY DESIGNER IWC owes a great deal to Kurt Klaus.
 After all, he spent over 50 years with the company as a highly successful designer and inventor.
 During this period, his designs included an easy-to-use perpetual calendar that could be set using the crown together with a moon phase display that required no correction buttons.
-The limited Da Vinci Perpetual Calendar Edition Kurt Klaus pays a fitting tribute to an outstanding watchmaker.
+The limited Da Vinci Perpetual Calendar Edition Kurt Klaus is a fitting tribute to an outstanding watchmaker.
 In 2009, the stainless-steel model was joined by a version featuring the stimulating colour combination of a black dial with a warm red gold case.
 If for some reason the watch has not been worn for some time, all the displays - i.e. the date, day, month, four-digit year and perpetual moon phase - can be advanced synchronously, a day at a time, using the crown.
 The tiny signature can be found, as always, in the bottom right-hand corner of the dial, while the back features an engraved portrait of Kurt Klaus.
-DA VINCI PERPETUAL CALENDAR EDITION KURT KLAUS REFERENCE 3762
+Top: The signature of Kurt Klaus, inventor of the perpetual calendar, is in the bottom right-hand corner of the dial DA VINCI PERPETUAL CALENDAR EDITION KURT KLAUS Reference 3762